thierrygosselin/stackr/README.md

 **Step 2 Outliers**
 * Remove replicates (I hope you have some).
-* Remove *de novo* assembly artifact, e.g. individuals with more than 2 alleles, by creating blacklist of genotypes with `summary_haplotypes`.
+* Remove *de novo* assembly artifact, by creating blacklist of genotypes with `summary_haplotypes` or using `filter_snp_number`
+    * individuals with more than 2 alleles
+    * outlier markers with extreme number of SNP/read or haplotype
 * Remove potential duplicated samples that went off your radar, try `find_duplicate_genome`.
 * Highlight outliers individual's heterozygosity that might represent mixed samples with `filter_individual_het`.
 * Any other outliers with different individual's or markers metrics (reads/sample, etc) ?